Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/07-AI-Engine-Floating-Point/README.md

 The floating-point accumulator has a latency of two clock cycles, so two `fpmac` instructions using the same accumulator cannot be used back to back, but only every other cycle.
 Code can be optimized by using two accumulators, used in turn, that get added at the end to get the final result.

 - Navigate to the `FIRFilter` directory.
-- Type `make all` in the console and wait for completion of the three following stages:
+- Type `make allaie` in the console and wait for completion of the three following stages:
   1. `aie`
   2. `aiesim`
+  3. `aiecmp`
-  3. `aieviz`
+  4. `aieviz`

 The last stage is opening `vitis_analyzer` that will allow you to visualize the graph of the design and the simulation process timeline.